Content on this page requires a newer version of Adobe Flash Player.

 Criteria

-Several tutorials below show the process for creating such characters.
+Several tutorials below show the process for creating characters.

-To make the head animate for later it's best to follow some rules.
+To make the head animate it's best to follow some rules.
 Here's a tutorial to follow.

 "Flash Characters" - click on link for full screen view